goFrendiAsgard/zaruba/README.md

 ## 💡 Solution

-Instead of opening many tmux panels, Zaruba allows you to create and run a single task to run your entire system.
+Instead of opening many tmux panels, Zaruba allows you to create and run __a single task to run your entire system__.

 ![meme](docs/images/solution-meme.png)

 In Zaruba, you can think of [tasks](docs/core-concepts/task/README.md) as [DAG](https://en.wikipedia.org/wiki/Directed_acyclic_graph).
 A task can have many [dependencies](docs/core-concepts/task/define-task-dependencies.md).
-Zaruba will ensure that all dependencies are completed before attempting to run a task.
+Before running a task, Zaruba will ensure that all its dependencies are completed.

 You can also link your [task's environments](docs/core-concepts/task/task-envs/README.md) into global environment variables.
 Thus, you can ensure consistency between tasks.